 Live Well’s Launch

-Live Well was founded in 2005 by Michael Hild and experienced initial growth to include both call-center sales and wholesale channels.
-Despite reduced industry volume overall, Live Well saw some of its strongest years for sales between 2015 and 2018, when it closed close to 2,000 loans annually.
+Live Well was founded in 2005 by Michael Hild and experienced initial growth, including both call-center sales and wholesale channels.
+Despite reduced industry volume overall, Live Well saw some of its strongest sales years between 2015 and 2018, when it closed nearly 2,000 loans annually.

 The company was also an active issuer of reverse mortgage-backed securities, known as HMBS (HECM-backed mortgage securities).